 What should a user journey map include?

-A good user journey map should include five main components in order to be useful to your research: persona, user scenario, journey phases, actions and emotions, opportunities for improvement.
+A good user journey map should include five main components in order to be useful to your research: persona, user scenario, journey phases, actions and emotions, and opportunities for improvement.
 Depending on the type of map and your goals, there might be some additional components.
 We’ll describe each of them in the next section.

 Components of a user journey map

-There are many user journey map templates available online that you can customize to fit your company’s specific goals and product.
+There are many user journey map templates available online that you can customize to fit your company’s specific goals and products.
 And while many of them have different layouts and additional sections, there are 5 main components that they all have in common.
 These are the main elements a good user journey map should include in order to be helpful.